On PMU Data Integrity under GPS Spoofing Attacks: A Sparse Error Correction Framework: Problem formulation

 where $y_{il}$ is the series admittance of the line $\{i,l\}$, and $b^{s}_{il}$ is its line charging susceptance.

-From~\eqref{eq: voltage phasor} and~\eqref{eq: current phasor}, we can see that each entry of $\zbf$ is linearly related to the system state $\xbf$.
+From~\eqref{eq: voltage phasor} and~\eqref{eq: current phasor}, we can see that each entry of the complex measurement vector $\zbf$ is linearly related to the complex system state vector $\xbf$.
 Therefore, the linear measurement equation, incorporating the measurement noise, can be obtained as follows: